jsusanto/springboot-api-mTLS-samples/README.txt

 openssl req -x509 -new -nodes -key ca.key -sha256 -days 365 -out ca.pem

-/springboot-restapi/src/main/resources/keystore $ openssl req -x509 -new -nodes -key ca.key -sha256 -days 365 -out ca.pem
+/springboot-api-mTLS-samples/server/src/main/resources/keystore (main) $ openssl req -x509 -new -nodes -key ca.key -sha256 -days 365 -out ca.pem
 You are about to be asked to enter information that will be incorporated into your certificate request.
 What you are about to enter is what is called a Distinguished Name or a DN.